sailfishos-open/hwcrypt/README.md

 `hwcrypt` tool allows to encrypt/decrypt files and use for key generation through signing.
 Tool is targeting Hybris systems and relies of Android stack for hardware based encryption.
+There are several versions of this tool with some using keystore v1 and some keystore2.

+Original tool was based
+on `system/security/keystore/keystore_cli_v2.cpp`,
-Tool is based on `system/security/keystore/keystore_cli_v2.cpp`, `system/vold/cryptfs.cpp` and codes used by them.
+`system/vold/cryptfs.cpp` and codes used by them.
+Later, for keystore2, it was
+rewritten using multiple sources and, in addition, `system/security/ondevice-signing`.
+All versions have the same UI.

 For encryption, decryption, and signing, `hwcrypt` takes input data from standard input and outputs result through standard output.